protocol/launchpad/README.md

 ## Launchpad Homepage

-The Launchpad homepage is now a single html file, which is also tracked in this repository at: `layouts/index.html`.
+The Launchpad homepage is now a single html file, which is also hosted by Hugo and tracked in this repository at: `layouts/index.html`.

 CSS for the homepage is mostly managed through tailwindcss, which gets installed automatically with npm.
 Tailwindcss runs as a standalone application, monitoring